realworldocaml/book/book/testing/README.md

   done
 ```

-As you can see below, this test passes.
+And, as you might expect, the test passes.

 ```sh dir=examples/manual_property_test
   $ dune runtest
 ```

-One thing that was implicit in the example we gave above is the
+One thing that was implicit in the implementation above is the
-probability distribution that was used for selecting
+probability distribution that was used for selecting examples.
-examples.
-Whenever you pick things at random, you're always making a
+Whenever you pick things at random, you're always making a choice as
-choice as to the probability with which each possible example is
+to the probability with which each possible example is selected.
+But
-selected.
-But not all probability distributions are equally good for
+not all probability distributions are equally good for testing.
+In
-testing.
-In fact, the choice we made above, which was to pick
+fact, the choice we made above, which was to pick integers uniformly
-integers uniformly and at random, is problematic, since it picks
+and at random, is problematic, since it picks interesting special
-interesting special cases, like zero and one, with the same
-probability as everything else.
+cases, like zero and one, with the same probability as everything
+else.
+Given the number of integers, the chance of testing any of
+those special cases is rather low.x

 That's where Quickcheck comes in.
 Quickcheck is a library to help
 automate the construction of testing distributions.
 Let's try